-In addition to paying uneconomic regulation credits based on inflated performance scores, the settlement also requires that the affected battery units be cleared in the regulation market regardless of whether their offer was economic.
-As long as the settlement batteries are offered as either self scheduled with a zero offer, or as a zero priced offer, they must be cleared despite the fact that these units would not necessarily have cleared based on economics.
-In order to comply with this condition, PJM clears additional MW beyond what is needed for the regulation requirement in cases where the settlement battery units did not clear but met the offer rules of the settlement.
-This results in excess charges to customers for regulation service.
-Table 10-39
+In addition to paying uneconomic regulation credits based on inflated performance scores, the settlement also required that the affected battery units be cleared in the regulation market regardless of whether their offer was economic.
+As long as the settlement batteries were offered as either self scheduled with a zero offer, or as a zero priced offer, they must be cleared despite the fact that these units would not necessarily have cleared based on economics.
+In order to comply with this condition, PJM cleared additional MW beyond what was needed for the regulation requirement in cases where the settlement battery units did not clear but met the offer rules of the settlement.
+This resulted in excess charges to customers for regulation service.